muzzley/alljoyn-muzzley-gateway-connector/README.md

 #### Running the MUZZLEYCONN with the Gateway Agent

-**NOTE: The actual implementation on the Muzzley Connector is not propertly working as a Gateway Connector at this moment.
+**NOTE: The actual implementation on the Muzzley Connector is not properly working as a Gateway Connector at this moment.
 Please, skip this steps and follow the instructions bellow to run it as a standalone application.
 On the OpenWRT target, it is likely that the Alljoyn Gateway Agent starts automatically.
 In this case the Muzlzey connector process must be killed and started manually again.**